-- b Return to Equipment Settings (Advanced). - 25 The Pre Train High/Wide distance defines the amount of space in front of a train in which a detected high-load alarm or wide-load alarm is assigned to the first axle rather than as a pre-train alarm.
+- b Return to Equipment Settings (Advanced). - 23 The Pre Train High/Wide distance defines the amount of space in front of a train in which a detected high-load alarm or wide-load alarm is assigned to the first axle rather than as a pre-train alarm.
 To change the Pre Train High/Wide Distance: - a Select Pre Train High/Wide Dist from the Equipment Settings (Advanced) menu.
-This prompt appears.

 '''

 Pre Train High/Wide Dist equipment setting (default = 0 ft)

-Enter a value from 0 and 999:
+Enter a value from 0 and 15:

 '''